 Donkey Kong Country Returns Accessibility Report

-Donkey Kong Country Returns offers 18 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Donkey Kong Country Returns in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Donkey Kong Country Returns is a running, jumping and bashing game where you play Donkey Kong and other characters trying to reclaim their island from the Tiki Tak Tribe.
 It's a return to the side-on platforming of the classic Donkey Kong 64 in 1999.

 You can choose between two control schemes.
 One uses the Wii Remote and Nunchuk, while the other uses the Wii Remote held sideways.
 Both methods use motion controls for the "Ground Pound" move.

 Visuals are generally large and bright, although on occasion you are fired into the background and have to perform platforming moves in a miniature size that is hard to see.